 If worrying about weight gain is stopping you from quitting, talk to a health professional who can give you advice on the issues that are important to you.
 They can help you make a healthy eating and exercise plan that suits your lifestyle.
-Your doctor can also refer you to a dietician or other specialist.
-You can also find a dietician at the Dieticians Association of Australia.
+Your doctor can also refer you to a dietitian or other specialist.
+You can also find a dietitian at the Dietitians Association of Australia.

 I have put on weight, what now?

 If you’ve put on a few kilos, the best approach to manage your weight is to focus on how you look and feel rather than your weight itself.
 Many people will put on a few kilos in the first six months of quitting but will tackle the weight gain down the track when they’re more comfortable as a nonsmoker.